Clicky

 Yes, dried cranberries are a healthy and nutritious snack when consumed in moderation.
 Here are some of the main benefits of dried cranberries:

-2. Rich in Nutrients - They deliver concentrated amounts of beneficial minerals like manganese, copper, vitamin E, vitamin K, and more despite their small size.
+• Rich in Nutrients - Cranberries deliver concentrated amounts of beneficial minerals like manganese, copper, vitamin E, vitamin K, and more despite their small size.

-Do be aware that some prepackaged brands contain added sugars.
+Just know that some prepackaged brands have added sugars.
 Always check the ingredients list and choose unsweetened varieties when possible.
 And as with any dried fruit, moderating portion sizes is key to managing calories and carbs!
+Or better yet?
+Dry your own cranberries!

 Can you dehydrate cranberries?